Spartan Assembly: Name

 The official name for the popular assembly at Sparta—either 'the Ekklesia' or 'the Apella'—is disputed.
-Modern scholarly consensus had favored the name 'Apella'; as recently as 1972, Ste Croix could declare that the "Spartan Assembly is still commonly referred to as 'the Apella'".
-However following Wade-Gery 1958, Andrewes 1970, and Ste.
-Croix 1972, scholarly consensus shifted in favor of 'Ekklesia'.
-More recently, Welwei 1997, 2000, and 2004 has revived the dispute, advocating in favor of 'Apella'.
+Scholarly consensus had thought that its official name was 'the Apella'.
+As recently as 1972, Ste Croix could declare that the "Spartan Assembly is still commonly referred to as 'the Apella'".
+However following Wade-Gery 1958, Andrewes 1967, and Ste.
+Croix 1972, consensus shifted in favor of 'Ekklesia'.
+More recently, Welwei 1997 has revived the dispute, advocating in favor of 'Apella'.